Going into the office two to three times a week?

 Day 2 and Day 3 are the magic days.

 These are the days of uninterrupted free time.
-In short, if there are daytime activities where you'd like to partake for an interrupted period of time (like a hiking or a museum thing!), these are the days to plan them on.
+In short, if there are daytime activities where you'd like to partake for an interrupted period of time doing things like hiking, zip line adventures, swimming, visiting a gun range to de-stress, or touring a museum—these are the days to plan them on.
+If you plan to visit a gun range soon, you may consider attending gun safety classes beforehand.

 Go forth, and enjoy my friend!